awsdocs/aws-cost-management-user-guide/doc_source/close-account.md

 Before closing your AWS account, you must pay all of the invoices for your account\.
 If your account is the master account of an AWS organization, you must also close or unlink all member accounts\.

 In addition, you should retrieve all of your content from the account, including any applications and data that you will need later\.
-For instructions on how to retrieve content from a particular AWS service, see the [ documentation for that service](http://docs.aws.amazon.com/)\.
+For instructions on how to retrieve content from a particular AWS service, see the [ documentation for that service](https://docs.aws.amazon.com/)\.
 You should then delete any content and terminate all AWS services in your account\.

 ## Closing Your AWS Account<a name="closing-the-account"></a><a name="closing-the-account-proc"></a>

 **To close your AWS account**

-1. [Sign in as the root user of the account](http://docs.aws.amazon.com/general/latest/gr/aws_tasks-that-require-root.html) that you want to close, using the email address and password that are associated with the account\.
+1. [Sign in as the root user of the account](https://docs.aws.amazon.com/general/latest/gr/aws_tasks-that-require-root.html) that you want to close, using the email address and password that are associated with the account\.
 If you sign in as an IAM user or role, you can't close an account\.
 **Note**
  By default, member accounts that you create with AWS Organizations don't have a password associated with the account's root user\.
-To sign in, you must request a password for the root user\.
-For more information, see [ Accessing and Administering the Member Accounts in Your Organization ](http://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_access.html) in the *AWS Organizations User Guide*\.
+To close a member account, the member account must leave the organization and request a password change\.
+For more information, see [Closing an AWS Account](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_close.html) in the *AWS Organizations User Guide*\.

 1. Open the Billing and Cost Management console at [https://console.aws.amazon.com/billing/home#/](https://console.aws.amazon.com/billing/home#/)\.